Santa Clarita Probate Attorney

 If you are confused trying to figure out if your estate will be required to go through the probate process, we are here to help!
 Contact the O’Hare Law Office - our Santa Clarita probate lawyer has experience dealing with a variety of probate needs.

-Documents to Bring to a Probate Attorney
+What Documents Do You Bring to a Probate Attorney?

 When you are entering the probate process you will need to provide your attorney with the below documents during your appointment: